colindaven/nf-blast/README.md

 ## Why you shouldn't use nf-blast
  - Only tested on our architecture
  - Annotation of id to sequence names only works with one nt database version to date
+ - blast is a very slow algorithm by modern standards

 ## Why you should use nf-blast